DpoofikD/CSharpDailyJournal/README.md

 - now - shows current week
 - refresh - refreshes the time and clears the console
 - select - selecting the day to add/remove notes
-- show - shows the list of notes for selected date
+- show - shows the table of notes for selected date

 Progress:
 1. Working with tables - Done!